captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ## CARRIE:
 Yes!
 ---
 I’ve experienced that in Sim!
-When
----
-I went skiing!
 ---
 Little clicks in your ears.
 ---